nelstevens/The-Daphnia-ruler/Manual.md

 ### 2c.
 The Eye method
 Using the -e flag users can specify whether the localization of the eye should be included in the measurement process.
-When the -e flag is set the daphnia ruler will try to locate the eye in the image and measure the distance from the eye to the base of the tail, the length of the tail and the angle between the tail and the body axis.
+When the -e flag is set the daphnia ruler will try to locate the eye in the image and measure the distance from the eye to the base of the tail, the length of the tail and the angle between the tail (blue line in image) and the body length (red line in image).
 Your input should look like this:
 Windows:
 ```powershell